SMEX04 ENVISAT ASAR Data: Arizona

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Jackson, T. J., R. Bindlish, and R. Van der Velde.
+Jackson, T., R. Bindlish, and R. Van der Velde.
 2009.
 SMEX04 ENVISAT ASAR Data: Arizona. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.